MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-skills.md

 1. Go to the [**Topics page**](authoring-create-edit-topics.md) for the bot you want to edit.

-1. Open the authoring canvas for the topic you want to call a flow from.
+1. Open the authoring canvas for the topic you want to call a Skill action from.

 1. Select the plus (**+**) icon underneath an existing node to add a new node.